Smart Contract Risks in DeFi Lending: What You Need to Know

 Red Flags in Audit Reports

-- Unresolved critical or high-severity findings — these should always be fixed before launch
+- Unresolved critical findings — should always be fixed before launch

-- Acknowledged but not fixed issues — the team knows about a problem but chose not to address it
+- Acknowledged but unfixed issues — team knows about problems but chose not to address them

-- Limited scope — the audit covered only part of the codebase
+- Limited scope — audit covered only part of the codebase

-- No re-audit after changes — the team made significant changes after the audit without a follow-up review
+- No re-audit after changes — significant modifications without follow-up review

-- Outdated audits — the audit was done on a much earlier version of the code
+- Outdated audits — conducted on much earlier versions of current code

 The Limits of Audits

-Even the best audit is not a guarantee.
-Auditors can miss vulnerabilities, especially novel attack vectors.
-The complexity of DeFi composability — where protocols interact with each other — creates emergent risks that may not be visible when examining a single protocol in isolation.
+Here's what I've learned that protocol marketing materials won't tell you: even perfect audits aren't guarantees.
+Auditors miss things, especially novel attack vectors.
+The composability of DeFi — where protocols interact with each other — creates emergent risks that aren't visible when examining a single contract in isolation.

-Bug bounty programs, where protocols pay independent security researchers for finding vulnerabilities, are an important complement to formal audits.
-Platforms like Immunefi host bug bounty programs for many major DeFi protocols, with rewards sometimes reaching millions of dollars for critical findings.
+Bug bounty programs complement formal audits by paying independent researchers for finding vulnerabilities.
+Immunefi hosts programs for major DeFi protocols, with rewards sometimes reaching millions of dollars for critical findings.

 How to Protect Yourself